 - Explosive outbursts.
 Addicts have unmanaged emotions.
 They use substances or behaviors to control their moods.
 The problem is, their drug of choice may make them less inhibited, leading to volatile outbursts.
 Or, not being able to get their fix when they want it can leave them feeling irritable.
 Addicts tend to blame others for their problems, so family members are often on eggshells hoping to avoid confrontation.
 And sometimes, the non-addicted spouse erupts in anger over their partner’s behavior.
 Either way, chronic unchecked anger is corrosive.

 - Sexual infidelity.
 Addicts tend to be compartmentalized people; they’re always covering up something.
 This “double life” may extend to extramarital affairs, especially for those who are sex addicts.
 It’s also not uncommon for the non-addicted spouse to have an affair because the feel emotionally abandoned by their partner.

 - Growing apart during recovery.
 Sometimes recovery pushes people apart.
 The addict is no longer using, but may seem just as preoccupied with his or her recovery efforts and community.
 The codependent spouse who derives their self-worth from being a “fixer” may feel adrift now that that role is no longer required.
 Some couples find that the addiction was actually keeping them together, and without it, there’s not enough glue for a real relationship.

 Marriages do survive addiction when both people are committed to recovery and to the hard work of building intimacy once the addictive substance or behavior is no longer in the way.

 We understand that you may have questions about the legal side of addiction, infidelity, marriage, and understanding your options should you decide to divorce.
 Our caring, compassionate family law attorneys are here to provide confidential, nonjudgmental help.
-Please today at 888-888-0919 to schedule your free confidential consultation, or click the button below.
+Please today at 888-888-0919 to schedule your confidential consultation, or click the button below.